Closed-Form Beta Distribution Estimation from Sparse Statistics with Random Forest Implicit Regularization: Implicit regularization via zero-variance features

+The regularization view is reinforced by \citep{wyner2017explain}, who attribute AdaBoost's success to averaging interpolating classifiers that yield “spiked-smooth” boundaries, indicating implicit regularization through averaging rather than explicit penalties.
+This perspective is consistent with the correlation-controlled variance expression above and with classic variance-shrinkage from averaging; see \citep{wyner2017explain}.

+\topicstart{Trust in recovered distributions:} In the SeatGeek ticket-pricing use case, the experimental results show that implicit regularization not only improves classification accuracy but also expands the effective search space of the Random Forest ensemble.
+This dual effect enhances trust in the recovered distributions, since accuracy gains more directly validate fidelity to the underlying pricing dynamics.
+At the same time, varying the number of zero-variance features provides an additional knob for tuning that trust, giving fine-grained control over the balance between distributional fidelity and ensemble robustness.

-A Dropkick Murphys concert on 10/28/2023 is initially mislabelled by the baseline Random Forest as an Avett Brothers show.
-In the unregularized model the four location statistics - mean (\(\mu_i\)), median (\(\tilde{\mu}_i\)), \(\text{Min}_i\), and \(\text{Max}_i\) - hold the highest empirical ranks, so they dominate the candidate-split lotteries in almost every tree (Figure~\ref{fig:dm_ab_usage}, blue bars).
-The artists' feature distributions across all events, as shown in Figure~\ref{fig:kde_alpha_beta_params_Dropkick_Murphys}, experience significant overlap.
-The ensemble, initially driven by location parameters (Figure~\ref{fig:dm_ab_usage}), overlooks the clear visual match between the event price density (black curve) and the Dropkick template (blue dashed) shown in Figure~\ref{fig:dm_ab_density}.
+\topicstart{Case study, Dropkick Murphys vs. The Avett Brothers:} A Dropkick Murphys concert on 10/28/2023 is initially mislabeled by the baseline Random Forest as an Avett Brothers show.
+In the unregularized model the location statistics $\mu_i$, $\tilde{\mu}_i$, $\text{Min}_i$, and $\text{Max}_i$ hold the highest empirical ranks and dominate split lotteries across trees (Fig.~\ref{fig:dm_ab_usage}, blue bars).
+The artists' feature distributions overlap substantially (Fig.~\ref{fig:kde_alpha_beta_params_Dropkick_Murphys}).
+Driven by location parameters, the ensemble overlooks the visual match between the event price density (black curve) and the Dropkick template (blue dashed) in Fig.~\ref{fig:dm_ab_density}.

-The implicit regularization mechanism introduced in Section~\ref{sec:regularization} adds \(n_{\text{ZV}}\) zero-variance columns, diluting the feature pool from \(n\) to \(n+n_{\text{ZV}}\) and lowering the expected rank of every genuine predictor.
-Theorem~\ref{thm:zero_variance_dilution} (Zero-Variance Dilution Effect) shows that this strictly increases the sampling probability of all mid-ranked features, most notably the shape coefficient \(\beta_i\).
-Empirically, \(\beta_i\) exhibits a marked increase in split selection frequency (grey bars in Figure~\ref{fig:dm_ab_usage}), accompanied by a corresponding decline across the location statistics.
-With a signature shape that typifies Dropkick concerts now amplified, a majority of trees flip their vote and the ensemble classifies the concert correctly.
+Section~\ref{sec:regularization} adds $n_{\text{ZV}}$ zero-variance columns, diluting the pool from $n$ to $n+n_{\text{ZV}}$ and lowering expected ranks of genuine predictors.
+Theorem~\ref{thm:zero_variance_dilution} (Zero-Variance Dilution Effect) shows this increases sampling of mid-ranked features, especially $\beta_i$.
+Empirically $\beta_i$ gains split frequency while location statistics decline (Fig.~\ref{fig:dm_ab_usage}, grey).
+The amplified shape signal flips a majority of trees and the ensemble classifies the concert correctly.